-Our share of funding for Donlin Gold in the first quarter of 2016 was \$1.9 million for permitting, community engagement and development efforts.
+Our share of cash funding for Donlin Gold was \$2.8 million and \$4.7 million in the second quarter and first six months of 2016, respectively, for permitting, community engagement and workforce development efforts.
 Our 50% share of the 2016 work program is expected to be approximately \$9 million.
-The 2016 work program and budget includes funds to continue to advance the permitting process and provide input into the EIS process, through issuance of a final EIS in 2017.
+The 2016 work program and budget includes funds to continue to advance the permitting process and provide input into the EIS process.
 In addition, Donlin Gold will continue to maintain its engagement with communities in the Y-K region.